 In 1905, The Field Museum was in dire need of a permanent home.
 Its original building, the Palace of Fine Arts from the World’s Columbian Exposition, was rapidly deteriorating.
 Contained within “The 1909 Burnham Plan for Chicago,” the plans for the new building were controversial both because of the proposed location and the style of the architecture.
 Burnham initially planned to place the museum on Congress Street in the center of Grant Park.
 Opposition arose to having any buildings in the park, and a legal battle that went all the way to the Illinois Supreme Court moved the museum’s proposed location.
 They initially decided to rebuild the museum in Jackson Park, and the steel and marble were delivered to the site in anticipation of construction.
 The plan was changed again when the South Park Commission reacquired land just south of Grant Park, and the museum was ultimately built at its present location just south of Roosevelt Road.
 Construction on the new building began on July 26, 1915.
 In 1918, the plans for the Museum were altered to allow the Museum to act as a hospital during World War I. Though the Board of Trustees reluctantly gave in to the agreement, the government cancelled the contract before any recovering soldiers were ever seen at the Field.
-For more information on the Museum's brief relationship with the military, click here.
+More information on the Museum's brief relationship with the military can be found at the Biodiversity Heritage Library.

 Workers moving several exhibits from the old Field Columbian Museum building to the present Field Museum location.